passcod/in-the-pale-darkness-of-dawn/snippets/watilda-and-etra.pre.md

-and so it went, on and on, for the most part of a morning the sun was high but the clouds were many, and the light filtering from above was uniform so the little girl did not notice when, while following the animal, she was lead into the jungle deeper and deeper into the jungle she went, absorbed as she was in caring and petting the gracious animal
+and so it went, on and on, for the most part of a morning the sun was high but the clouds were many, and the light filtering from above was uniform so the little girl did not notice when, while following the animal, she was led into the jungle deeper and deeper into the jungle she went, absorbed as she was in caring and petting the gracious animal